We're Hiring an Agricultural Water Management Specialist (Bilingual)

-This position will work in close partnership with the RCD Soil Scientist and Civil Engineer as well as local organizational and agricultural partners to implement on-farm irrigation evaluation, water flow, nutrient management, erosion control and water quality improvement projects in Monterey County.
-The ideal candidate is a well-rounded agricultural scientist, engineer or hydrologist with solid data management and analysis skills and several years working experience, including field work with farmers speaking in Spanish and English.
+This position will work in close partnership with the RCD Soil Scientist and Civil Engineer as well as local organizational and agricultural partners to implement on-farm irrigation evaluations, nutrient management, erosion control and water quality improvement projects in Monterey County.
+The ideal candidate is a well-rounded agricultural scientist, engineer or hydrologist with solid data management and analysis skills and several years working experience, including field work with farmers in Spanish and English.
 The successful candidate must have knowledge of irrigation systems, water quality and watershed function, and be a fluent speaker of Spanish and English.
 Candidates also should be comfortable speaking in public and capable of organizing and giving educational and professional presentations.

 Collaborative Tasks with Soil Scientist & Civil Engineer:

 - Installation of water measurement equipment, including flow meters, pressure gauges, and flumes

 - Communication with growers regarding irrigation and field activity timing

 - Collection, maintenance, and handling of water and soil samples and sampling equipment

 - Data collection and analysis

 - Knowledge of and interest in agricultural water use efficiency and surface and groundwater management issues in the Central Coast region

 - Understanding of California agricultural systems and hydrology, including crops, irrigation systems and design, and resource concerns; training in agricultural/environmental science or engineering (MS preferred).
 Relevant degrees may include Agricultural/Civil/Environmental Engineering, Water Resource Management, Agronomy, or Hydrology.
 Minimum of 5 years of field experience

 - Good writing and presentation and ‘people’ skills